AhsanCommits/Web-Technologies/README.md

 <h2>
 Contributing
 </h2>
 <p>If you would like to contribute to this repository, please create a pull request with your changes.
-We welcome contributions that improve the clarity or accuracy of the roadmap or tasks.</p>
+I welcome contributions that improve the clarity or accuracy of the roadmap or tasks.</p>
  <h2>Conclusion</h2>
 <p>I hope that this repository has provided you with a solid foundation in web development, and has equipped you with the skills and knowledge needed to build web applications.
 Happy coding!</p>